AnonymousAuthors21/NeurIPS2021-Rebuttal/README.md

-# Neurips2021-Materials for Replies to the Reviewers
+# Neurips2021-Materials for Replies to Reviewers

 Rebuttal materials for Neurips 2021 submissions.
 Purely anonymous.